 The Assault Survivor’s Advocacy Program (ASAP) provides confidential 24-hour crisis response and intervention, advocacy, and resources to survivors of sexual violence, relationship or intimate partner violence, and stalking.

 ASAP is a survivor-centered resource on campus that and has advocates available to speak to students, faculty, staff, friends, family members, alumni, or any concerned other that have been impacted by sexual violence, intimate partner violence, or stalking.
 Please reach out to us if you need support or resource.

 Information shared with us, stays with us.

-Speaking to ASAP Advocates does not initiate a report or investigative process unless the survivor requests to do so.
-If an investigation is requested by the survivor, advocates are available to assist the survivor through that process.
+Speaking with ASAP Advocates does not initiate a report or investigative process unless requested by the survivor.